BabylonJS/OldDocumentationSite/content/extensions/ClonerSystem/RadialCloner.md

 Mandatory Parameter | Description
 --------------------|------------
-meshes| array of meshes to be cloned, will be made inactive after construction scene|BABYLON scene
+meshes| array of meshes to be cloned, meshes will be made inactive after construction scene|BABYLON scene

 Optional Parameter | Description | Default Value